Check out the latest Gene Watson Peers Quotes Click hereArrow up

 Merle Haggard and Red Lane's 'I Didn't Mean To Love You'

 Angela Kaset and Rob Crosby's 'Letter From God'

 Ernest Tubb (Monday 9 February 1914 - Thursday 6 September 1984) recorded 'Walkin' The Floor Over You' and included the track on 'Ernest Tubb Favourites' (Decca Records, 1951).

 Bill Anderson recorded 'Walk Out Backwards' and included the track on 'Country Heart Songs' (Decca Records, 1962); the track reached No.9 on the Billboard country music singles chart in 1962.

 Willie Nelson recorded 'I'm Still Not Over You' and included the track on 'Good Ol' Country Singing' (RCA Camden Records, 1968).

 Mel Tillis recorded 'Two Arms, Two Lips, Too Lonely, Too Long' and included the track on 'Mel Tillis' Greatest Hits, Volume 2' (Kapp Records, 1971).

 Merle Haggard recorded 'I Didn't Mean To Love You' and included the track on 'Serving 190 Proof' (MCA Records, 1979).

 Dan Seals (Sunday 8 February 1948 - Wednesday 25 March 2009) recorded 'Made For Lovin' You' and included the track on 'Love On Arrival' (Capitol Records, 1989).

-Clinton Gregory recorded 'Made For Lovin' You' and included the track on 'Music 'n' Me' (Step One Records, 1990).
+Clinton Gregory recorded 'Made For Lovin' You' and included the track on his debut album, 'Music 'n' Me' (Step One Records, 1990).